 The conference was an opportunity to see the Driskell Center in the broader context of the African American museum world.
 Furthermore, it was an occasion to reflect on the Center’s mission as an extension of Professor Driskell’s career as artist and educator.
 Through the photos in the Driskell Papers collection, a powerful theme emerges.
 His student days; his teaching at Howard; at Fisk; and the University of Maryland, along with countless workshops elsewhere, are represented on a par with his personal artistic achievements, seamlessly.
 Likewise, the David C. Driskell Center tries to achieve that balance.
 This digitization project could be solely devoted to preserving artistic achievement but that objective is part of a broader aim to educate this and future generations about the African and African American contribution to world art.
 The David C. Driskell Center seeks not only to represent Professor Driskell’s personal commitment through digitization, but to embody it and move it forward.
 Our digitization effort advances our educational mission on multiple fronts.
 Students gain skills working on the project.
 And other students and scholars, within and beyond the University of Maryland community, have increased access to the Driskell Center’s resources and their work multiplies its impact.

-This post was written by Stephanie Maxwell, Archivist at the David C. Driskell Center Archives.
+This post was written by David Conway, Graduate Student in the University of Maryland MLIS Program and The David C. Driskell Center